 Bringing Your Voice to City Council

-As a constituent I have brought issues to City Council and had them brushed aside or not taken seriously.
+As a constituent I have brought issues to City Council and sometimes had them brushed aside or not taken seriously.
+I've spoken with neighbors who tell me they have issues that are important to them but they don't feel they have the power to do anything about it.
+I want to show people that together, we DO have the power to change our city for the better.
 If elected I promise to listen to ALL residents of my ward and address their concerns with care.
-I will stand up for my working class neighbors and make sure their voices don't go unheard in favor of policies that only benefit the wealthy.
+I will stand up for my working-class neighbors and make sure their voices don't go unheard in favor of policies that only benefit the wealthy.

 Getting Results That Matter

-Many solutions provided by City Council such as the biased enforcement of ordinances are just band-aid measures seeking to make a quick profit instead of actually addressing systemic issues that are hurting citizens in the first place.
+Many solutions provided by City Council are just band-aid measures seeking to make a quick profit instead of actually addressing systemic issues that are hurting citizens in the first place.
 As a council member I pledge to get to the root of the problems most impacting our hard-working Fairway communities.
-I will use my mathematic and analytical skills to get hard proof and data-driven results, and stay involved with my neighbors throughout the implementation process so we can ensure that any measures taken by the city actually help the people they are supposed to.
+I will use my mathematical and analytical skills to get hard proof and data-driven results, and will hold frequent community meetings for transparency and stay involved with my neighbors throughout the implementation process so we can ensure that any measures taken by the city actually help the people they are supposed to.

 We need your consent to load the translations